-The future of GDNF in Parkinson's Disease
+The Future of GDNF in Parkinson's Disease

 Lost in Translation

 The most obvious question that remains is whether neurotrophic factors such as GDNF truly hold disease modifying potential for PD.
 A wealth of preclinical data supports the notion that GDNF may prevent or retard nigrostriatal degeneration.
 Moreover, preclinical and human clinical data clearly indicate that GFLs are, in fact, CNS dopaminergic trophic factors.
-Therefore, treatment with GFLs should promote survival of striatal DA innervation and thereby improve the motor symptoms of PD.
+Therefore, treatment with GFLs should promote survival of striatal dopamine (DA) innervation and thereby improve the motor symptoms of PD.
 So why have clinical trials utilizing this approach largely failed?

 Nevertheless, during the early days of neurotrophic factor delivery, questions regarding the integrity of the nigrostriatal system during disease progression remained.
-It was not until recently that histopathological characterization by Kordower and colleagues clearly delineated the significant degree of nigrostriatal denervation during the years immediately following diagnosis .
+It was not until recently that histopathological characterization by Kordower et al. clearly delineated the significant degree of nigrostriatal denervation during the years immediately following diagnosis (Kordower et al., 2013).
 Thus, the GFL clinical trials to date targeting late stage patients in Hoehn & Yahr stage 3–4 (where reports have been available) clinical trials are seemingly at odds with the preclinical studies administering the intervention when the nigrostriatal system is mostly intact.
 To that fact, how many times have we heard variations on the statement “you cannot save what is no longer there”?
 Thus, the only way to reconcile the field is to test the neuroprotective potential of GDNF and neurturin in early stage patients.
 During our discussion, it was proposed that the quintessential clinical trial would be performed in patients with unilateral onset, prior to contralateral progression.
 This, of course, yet again brings up the question about patient safety and advocacy.

 Safety of GFLs

-Disease diagnosis and tracking of progression.
+Disease Diagnosis and Tracking of Progression

 Alternatives to GFLs